 Explore Azenhas do Mar

 This picturesque village seems to float above the Atlantic, with its whitewashed houses contrasting beautifully against the deep blue sea, a true postcard scene.
 Below, a natural seawater pool carved into the rocky coastline offers a unique and refreshing place to swim, blending dramatic coastal scenery with the charm of traditional Portuguese architecture.
+Our local team has put together the perfect guide to visit Azenhas do Mar.

 Walk through the Sintra-Cascais natural park